 No matter how much space he gives to instrumentation, the collection makes it clear that if something is festering in the Queens native's mind, we're probably going to hear about it in staggering detail.
 His ability to channel this energy into short, effective musical explorations of love, regret, and grief makes a case for him as one of rap's most sophisticated young songwriters.
 It also places him as a purveyor of emotionally intelligent music, one that not only aids listeners in understanding his inner feelings, but in processing theirs.

 After an hour of sitting in the frigid air conditioner wind, Deem takes me on a tour of the neighborhood.
-Right outside the door, we come face to face with his two closest friends: Spencer, a lean guy rocking the beginning stages of a fro and a red tee, and Malik, a tall, chubby dude who's featured on we think we alone as Sly Cooper.
+Right outside the door, we come face to face with his two closest friends: Spenser, a lean guy rocking the beginning stages of a fro and a red tee, and Malik, a tall, chubby dude who's featured on we think we alone as Sly Cooper.
 They all give each other daps before we make our way.
 As he glides along the sidewalk, Deem seems to flit in and out of his own world, tilting his head downward when he's not looking up to talk or laugh with his homeboys.

 Across the street from that initial meeting spot is a formerly abandoned house where the two used to make obstacle courses out of discarded objects.
-Walking down memory lane and pointing out around-the-way landmarks brings out a cheery side of Deem, who cracks smiles and jokes on Spencer and Malik.
+Walking down memory lane and pointing out around-the-way landmarks brings out a cheery side of Deem, who cracks smiles and jokes on Spenser and Malik.
 At points, though, he withdraws, shyly trying to keep Spencer from revealing something embarrassing.
 Still, the obstacle course memory breaks the ice—at least enough for Deem to let me in on some details about his grandad as the four of us make our way back to his house.